Fokker-Planck equations with terminal condition and related McKean probabilistic representation: Introduction

 The idea of considering \eqref{MKIntro} comes from the SDE verified by time-reversal of a diffusion.
 Time-reversal of Markov processes was explored by several authors: see for instance \cite{haussmann_pardoux} for the diffusion case in finite dimension, \cite{wakolbinger} for the diffusion case in infinite dimension and \cite{jacod_levy} for the jump case.
+We also mention the two very interesting recent preprints \cite{cattiaux2021time, conforti2021time} in relation with entropy.

 Consider a \textit{forward} diffusion process $X$ solution of